The safety of our team, customers and communities is paramount

 - Dispatch times are strategically staggered to avoid overlap of team members in the warehouses.

 - All contracts will be signed using DocuSign whenever possible.
+If DocuSign is not possible, we offer individually wrapped pens for our customers to use and keep.

 - Meathead Gyms and Computer Labs are closed until further notice.